-In the work place, strong relationships that foster a sense of belonging and respect are coveted by employers.
-Faculty, staff, parents, volunteers, and community members expect children to demonstrate and practice the life skills of: helping others to feel like they belong; respecting others; and working hard.
+In the workplace, strong relationships that foster a sense of belonging and respect are coveted by employers.
+Staff, parents, volunteers, and community members expect children to demonstrate and practice the life skills of: helping others to feel like they belong; respecting others; and working hard.
 It is also fair for children to expect Greenvale Park adults to practice and demonstrate these skills.

-At Greenvale Park Elementary School, the entire staff uses a discipline program based on a plan developed by consultant Corwin Kronenberg.
-This plan involves seven main components.
+All Greenvale Park staff participate in our discipline program, which is based on a plan developed by consultant Corwin Kronenberg and has seven main components.

 - Beginning of the School Year